Blue Cross: Policy levers for changing systems to build a circular economy

 Blue Cross and Blue Shield of Minnesota addresses systemic challenges of racial and health equity and the social determinants of health and works toward a circular economy through community partnership and advocacy.
 Blue Cross and Blue Shield of Minnesota (Blue Cross) understands that embracing the principles of the circular economy is key to creating a healthcare system that works for everyone.
 They also understand that tackling the systemic challenges that create disparities and keep people from achieving their full health potential is just as important as assisting members when they interact with the health care system.
-This case study explores how the organization has employed a policy advocacy approach with state and federal government officials in response to the COVID-19 pandemic and the murder of George Floyd.

-To advance solutions focused on racial and health equity, the social determinants of health, and circularity, Blue Cross centers systems change, partnership and advocacy.
+To advance solutions focused on racial and health equity, the social determinants of health, and circularity, Blue Cross centers systems change, partnership, and advocacy.
 At all levels of the organization, there is an understanding that these complex issues require long-term commitments from a diverse set of stakeholders, including partners in the state and federal government.
 Blue Cross uses its voice as a leader in the health care industry by encouraging policymakers to approach community health holistically and create structural change to achieve equitable health outcomes.

 Blue Cross’ Social Impact strategy, with focuses on racial and health equity and the social determinants of health, guides their initiatives to help sustain and improve the health of Minnesota communities, while also working to lower health care costs and improve the company’s competitiveness.
 In support of these goals, Blue Cross takes an organizational approach of partnering with community leadership and acknowledging that solutions for addressing health inequities lie within communities.
 Each community leverages its existing power and brings community voices to the conversation.
 This approach has guided the formation of the Blue Cross Giving Gardens, the way the Blue Cross and Blue Shield of Minnesota Foundation distributes funds, and Blue Cross’ role as a catalyst and convener in coalition leadership.
-[Read more about Blue Cross’ involvement in the Minnesota Healthy Kids Coalition, Minnesotans for a Smoke-Free Generation, and the Minnesota Health Literacy Partnership].
+Read more about Blue Cross’ involvement in the Minnesota Healthy Kids Coalition, Minnesotans for a Smoke-Free Generation, and the Minnesota Health Literacy Partnership.